 This town is just heaven.
 Complete and utter heaven.
 Just a few minutes drive from the Austrian borders, Füssen sits nestled between the Bavarian Alps and has a cosy and welcoming feel.
 We arrived on a particularly sunny day, think blue skies against pure white snow and breathtaking mountains *sigh*.
 After dumping our bags at our hotel and a quick lunch, we headed straight to the Teglebergbahn to take in views on top of the mountains!
 If you’re on the claustrophobic side and don’t like heights (like me) then going up in the tegleberg (cable car), crammed with skiers isn’t the nicest experience.
 If you can survive the five minute journey up however, the view from the top is simply breathtaking.
 After taking in the panoramic views over the Alps, we joined a German brass band (yep, that’s right) at the bar at the top and relaxed in some deck chairs with a delicious Bavarian beer for the afternoon.
 It was a perfect afternoon!

 Accommodation: Alstadt-Hotel zum Hechten (amazing, friendly and great value for money!)

 [bs_icon name=”glyphicon glyphicon-road”] Day Four: Füssen – Munich

 Sunday (day four) was dedicated to visiting Neuschwanstein castle, with a whole blog post dedicated to this amazing place (sneak peak photo below!)

 We didn’t have much time to explore Munich but surprisingly managed to cram a lot in before our flight home.
-We’ll be writing a blog post on this city and the top sites to see when you only have 24 hours!
+Here’s our top sites to see when you only have 24 hours!